barchart/alerting-service-public/docs/content/sdk/lib.md

 * * *

 ### alertManager.checkSymbol(symbol) :id=alertmanagerchecksymbol
-> <p>When constructing alert conditions, we often refer to a stock by
+> When constructing alert conditions, we often refer to a stock by
 > its symbol.
 This function will validate the symbol before you
 > attempt to assign it to the <code>identifier</code> property of a
 > <code>Target</code> object.
 In some cases, an alternate (alias) symbol
 > will be returned.
 If the symbol returned is different, you must
-> use the alternate symbol.</p>
+> use the alternate symbol.

 **Kind**: instance method of [<code>AlertManager</code>](#AlertManager)
 **Returns**: <code>Promise.&lt;String&gt;</code>